 Those who know us will not be shocked to hear that Linda and I rarely get an early start, and often eat a light breakfast/brunch in our room and then eat a late lunch.
 Many people who like to get an early start also have a nice sit-down and relax noon-day meal - either at a park or in one of the hotel restaurants.
 Crowds and lines are also best in the mornings and lunch meals are usually cheaper than evening meals.

 The traditional strategy for limiting long lines is to get a fast pass for the most popular ride or ride with the longest wait times in the park and then head to a 'secondary' attraction or perhaps another popular ride for wait times.
 If you are (or can be) an early-morning person be aware that they let people into the parks before the official start time so you can be reasonably close to the most popular rides at the moment of official park opening, then can head to less-popular rides while everyone else is waiting in line, and then use fast-passes for your second and third choice rides later in the day.
 If you do go early be sure to arrive early enough - only being in the parking lot at park opening time won't gain you much for the most popular rides.
+If you aren't staying on Disney property you'll also want to make sure the park in question doesn't have early-morning Magic Hours, in which showing up early won't do you any good.

 If you have any warm days be sure to try the Dole whip pineapple ice cream near Aladdin's Ride.
 For counter-service dining we like the Columbia Harbor House by the Haunted Mansion - you can take your food upstairs for a quieter atmosphere, esp if you can get a window seat.
 For pricier sit-down options the Crystal Palace and Liberty Tree Tavern are good places to eat.
 If you want to take a break mid-day and don't want to go back to your hotel you may consider eating at one of the resorts around the bay next to Magic Kingdom, you can get to them via the monorail.
 We'd recommend Captain Cooks at the Polynesian resort, at least in part because you can get Dole Pineapple Whip ice cream at Pine Apple Lanai just outside.